 Social media allows us to connect and interact with people around the globe, and more often than not social media is used to inform citizens about issues and draw in support for social change initiatives.
 To support citizens, activists and social change actors raise their voice and draw attention to the issues they care about, Nabz-Iran and Macholand developed this manual to support Iranians, and specifically Iranian women seeking to increase their presence and amplify their voices on the issues that matter via social media.
 The manual provides an with an overview of popular social media platforms, including Twitter, Facebook and Instagram, and offers tips on how to effectively use each platform to influence and drive change.

-Nabz Iran online learning courses provide users with the tools and knowledge they need to draw attention to human rights issues in Iran.
+Nabz-Iran online learning courses provide users with the tools and knowledge they need to be more effective in making their communities and country better.